crennis/GPT-PyCord-Bot/README.md

      - Server Members Intent
      - Message Content Intent
 4. Get an OpenAI API Key from [OpenAI](https://platform.openai.com/account/api-keys)
-6. Go to the `configs`-folder and create a file called `.env` in the config folder and add the following:
+6. Go to the `config`-folder and create a file called `.env` in the config folder and add the following:

 ```shell
 DISCORD_TOKEN=Your_Bot_Token